 In the majority of cases, the resident was a chronic wanderer with a history of prior elopements.

 And, almost half of them occurred within the first two days after admission.

 You can sue a nursing home if a resident leaves the facility and is injured due to a lack of supervision.
 Nursing home lawsuits demand compensation for the harm caused to the resident.
 Settlements include payouts for physical pain and suffering, psychological trauma, and medical expenses.

-Michigan Nursing Home Wandering Settlement Example
+Michigan Nursing Home Wandering Case Study

 A wrongful death lawsuit was filed against a nursing home.
 A resident with dementia wandered from the facility through an unlocked door in the middle of a cold winter night.

 The victim had a history of attempting to leave the building.
 He was discovered frozen to death outside the following day.

 The lawsuit alleged the nursing was negligent for failing to prevent the elopement, as well as delaying the search for him.
 The case settled for $875,000.

 Can a Family File a Wrongful Death Lawsuit?

 For cases involving a resident death, the surviving family members can file a wrongful death lawsuit.
 The case is brought by a family member or guardian of the decedent.